penndsg/website_source/members/_posts/2016-11-21-rishabh-gupta.md

 image: /images/members/rishabh-gupta.jpg
 ---

 I am a graduate student pursuing Masters in Embedded Systems.
-I completed my Bachelors in India from PEC, Chandigarh and have professional experience in software development.
+I did my Bachelors from India and have professional experience in software development.